Skip to Main Content

 The Question of Portions and How to Order

 One structural feature of STeaK Restaurant shapes how the meal should be planned: the cuts are large.
 This is not incidental.
-In the tradition of serious steak rooms across Central Europe and beyond, the format assumes a certain theatricality of scale , the platter arriving at the table, the shared act of dividing the meat, the conversation that follows the carving.
+In the tradition of serious steak rooms across Central Europe and beyond, the format assumes a certain theatricality of scale, the platter arriving at the table, the shared act of dividing the meat, the conversation that follows the carving.
 It is a fundamentally social eating ritual, and the portion sizes here reflect that.

-In the wider Czech Republic, steakhouse formats at this level of premium positioning tend to draw comparisons to the more formal dining rooms in Prague, where places like La Degustation Bohême Bourgeoise represent the leading of the tasting-menu tradition.
-STeaK Restaurant operates in a different register entirely , focused, informal enough for a weeknight, serious enough about its product to attract diners making a specific journey for the meat.
+In the wider Czech Republic, steakhouse formats at this level of premium positioning tend to draw comparisons to more formal dining rooms in Prague, where places like La Degustation Bohême Bourgeoise represent the tasting-menu tradition.
+STeaK Restaurant operates in a different register entirely, focused, informal enough for a weeknight, serious enough about its product to attract diners making a specific journey for the meat.
 Across the Czech Republic, the regional restaurant scene has produced a number of kitchens worth the detour: ATELIER bar & bistro in Brno, Cattaleya in Čeladná, and Chapelle in Písek each reflect how regional Czech cooking has diversified well beyond the capital.
 For fire-led, product-driven cooking specifically, other regional names worth knowing include Bohém in Litomyšl and Dvůr Perlová voda in Budyně nad Ohří.

 Service and the Room